unifiedfx/deviceview-deploy/README.md

 The **device-view.com** Api would then be able to track the deployment and retry any offline devices when they come back online.
 Any subsequent deployment with a different 'deployment-tag' would be considered a new deployment and any previous commands with a different 'deployment-tag' would be removed.

-#### Parameterised Commands

-In the future we shall look at adding support for parameterised commands, this would allow for inserting/interpolating values into the command based on other device information.
-There may be limited value to this as the additional complexity may outweigh the benefits, in particular it may be simpler to create a script to directly submit to the **device-view.com** Api.
-The main value from parameterised commands would be to allow insertion of sensitive information such as passwords, this would be a case of storing the sensitive information in a Github Secret and then using the secret in the command.
-We could also look to use the target.csv file to provide per-device information to be used in the commands such as a unit name or location.

 #### Device Query

 The **device-view.com** Api is designed to consolidate and simplify operations with Cisco RoomOS and MPP/PhoneOS devices.